Abisko National Park: Hiking in the Winter

 I LOVE National Parks, and while I’m trying to visit all of the now 61 National Parks in the United States, it’s not often that I have time to really traverse a National Park located in another country.
 While on the hunt for Northern Lights in Abisko, Sweden (which we never saw…curse you clouds), we decided to stay at the Abisko Turistation, a hotel and hostel conveniently located within Abisko National Park.
 While most people who visit this area of Swedish Lapland, near the Arctic Circle, are busy at night hunting for the Aurora Borealis, hiking Abisko National Park is the perfect way to spend the limited hours of daylight.
 Plus, it’s free! (let’s be honest here, Sweden can get VERY expensive) We spent an afternoon hiking through the more accessible trails of Abisko National Park and loved every minute of it.
 If you’re there to photograph, don’t be discouraged if a thick blanket of clouds is present as you start your trek.
 As I spent the afternoon outside, the clouds parted in short bursts roughly every half hour revealing bits of blue sky and the sun peeking through.
 I was that crazy person running around to get all the shots I wanted in the 2 minute increments I had some better natural light...not an easy task with a couple inches of snow on the ground.
+The snow is also what makes Abisko National Park winter hiking so amazing.
+Seeing the magic of a crisp and clean layer of untouched snow (the exact opposite of the muddy slush we get here in Chicago) is unparalleled.

 Witness the Gorgeous Abisko Canyon